szabgab/rust.code-maven.com/slides/rust/vectors.md

 ![](examples/vectors/create-from-iter/out.out)

-## Count words using two vectors
+## Exercise: Count words using two vectors
-{id: count-words-using-two-vectors}
+{id: exercise-count-words-using-two-vectors}

 * Given a string that consists of words and white-spaces, count how many times each word appears!
 * In this solution we use two vectors.
 A much better solution would be to use `HashMap`, but in this example I wanted to show the solution with two vectors.
 * One vector will hold the list of distinct words.
 * The second vector will hold the count for each word.

+## Solution: Count words using two vectors
+{id: solution-count-words-using-two-vectors}

 ![](examples/vectors/count-words/src/main.rs)
 ![](examples/vectors/count-words/out.out)